dr-kinder/electrodynamics/README.md

 Classical Electrodynamics
 =========================

-This is code repository for a classical electrodynamics course.
+This is a code repository for a classical electrodynamics course.

 If you are taking the course, you should ___fork___ this repository.
 You will be able to edit the files in your own fork, but not the files in this repository.